GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 A Standards Council of practitioners, academics, and ethicists governs the credential.

-Why CAIS
+Why GAISB

 The only credential built like a profession — not a course.